Back

 · 7 min read

-10 tips for more effective studying in 2023
+10 tips for more effective studying

 Remember that any new thing takes a little time to get used to, so don’t get frustrated if a new habit doesn’t work or produce the desired results from the start.
 Sometimes it’s about eliminating unwanted routines, sometimes it’s about creating new ones.
 Sometimes we replace a routine with a better alternative.

-1 – Plan your studies in advance
+1 – Plan your learning in advance

 • You don’t always have to think about what to do next.